Ghitta Caiserman-Roth: Influences

 Caiserman-Roth’s father, Hananiah, ran a salon out of their family home in Montreal and this was where her earliest influences began.
 Artists and writers would gather there to discuss social and political change.
 Her father reviewed art exhibitions and exposed her to many Montreal artist and writers.
 One of the most memorable to Caiserman-Roth was "Yud-Yud" Segal who introduced her to Marcel Proust and Romain Rolland.
 Not only was she heavily influenced by literature but by the painter Louis Muhlstock.
 After his return from artistic study in France.
 They would take many walks together and she learned the difference between "seeing" and merely "looking at".
 Muhlstock was incredibly sensitive to his environment and this had a large influence on Caiserman.
 Later on she attributed her free-range imagination and varying degrees of abstractionism to Muhlstock.

 Her early childhood experiences play heavily into the relationships depicted in her paintings, especially between mother and child.
 Her mother, Sarah Caiserman, expressed her love of art by designing clothing for her children.
 Caiserman-Roth recalls sitting in piles of her mother's fabric enchanted by the colours, textures and patterns.
 This experience was heavily drawn upon when she painted First Steps (1956), depicting her own daughter.

-Her first formal influence was her art teacher, Alexandre Bercovitch, who taught her through private lessons at her family home in Montreal in 1932.
-While painting under his tutelage, at the age of eleven, Caiserman-Roth received an Honourable Mention at the Art Association of the Montreal Spring Exhibition.
+Her first formal influence was her art teacher, Alexander Bercovitch, who taught her through private lessons at her family home in Montreal in 1932.
+While painting under his tutelage, at the age of eleven, Caiserman-Roth received an Honourable Mention at the Art Association of Montreal Spring Exhibition.
 Bercovitch was the epitome of bohemian and she recalls his "bulging blue eyes" with fondness.
 He heavily inspired her work with pastels and she was deeply moved by his dedication to the craft.
-Bercovitch also had an incredibly fondness for New York City, the city that Caiserman-Roth aspired to move to.
+Bercovitch also had an incredibly fondness for New York City, where Caiserman-Roth aspired to move.

 While studying at the Art Students League in New York, Caiserman-Roth started learning printmaking from Harry Sternberg.
 Sternberg aimed to communicating social messages through art, specifically through printmaking.
 According to Caiserman-Roth, he showed his students the works of Goya, Daumier, Posada, and the revolution-focused works of Rivera, Siqueiros, and Orozco as exemplars.
 Caiserman-Roth described her exposure to their socialist art as "eye-opening" given her middle-class background.

 She also learned about technique, both conventional and unconventional, from working with Jennifer Dickson at Montreal's Saidye Bronfman Centre from the late 1960s to 70s.
 From Dickson, she gained an understanding of the unique medium of etching.
 Caiserman-Roth stated that the year and a half in Dickson's class was "exciting and developmental."

 She was also influenced by her experiences working in war factories in Montreal and Halifax.
 By young adulthood much of her art was influenced by her experiences working in war factories in Montréal and Halifax, her work embraced the working class life and explored socialist themes.